tosin2013/edge-anomaly-detection/docs/github-actions-deployment.md

    d.
 Click the "New repository secret" button.

    e.
 Enter `OPENSHIFT_URL` in the "Name" field and your OpenShift URL in the "Value" field.
+Example: https://api.ocp4.example.com:6443

    f.
 Click the "Add secret" button.